The Central Park 5

 How many more unarmed black men have to get killed for us to be motivated enough?

-How many more African American mothers have to raise boys to be men as single parents who will be targeted by this broken system before we to wake up?
+How many more African American mothers as single parents have to raise boys to be men who will be targeted by this broken system?

 © 2019 Kimika Foster